If we examine Bible verses about sexual purity, it is clear that purity is for all of God’s people, not just one segment of it.

 At the time of writing this I have been in ministry for over 16 years.
 Every year I speak to tens of thousands of people, and a large segment of them are students and young adults.
 Of course, one of the big topics that people expect you to teach on when you’re constantly with young Millennials (born 1980–2000) and Generation Z (born 2001–present) is sexual purity and saving the “act of marriage” for marriage.

 Now, I do believe that teaching on sexual purity is extremely beneficial.
-The world has a lot to say about sex, but what does God say?
+The world has a lot to say about sex, but what does God say when we examine Bible verses about sexual purity?
 We must know.
 Sadly, for the most part the church usually operates in one of two extremes when it comes to sex–we’re either completely silent about it (once again while culture as a lot to say about it), or we completely demonize it—“Sex is gross, vile and disgusting!
 So save it for the one you love!”
 How confusing is that?